philemmons/hw5-group4/README.md

 ## Known Problems -

-* One of the known problems of homework 5 is ...
+* One of the known problems of homework 5 is if you have the chat open in 2 tabs, <br> it registers you as 2 different users
+* Another known problem is ...

 ## What we Could Improve -